-To maintain the integrity of data communication messages and to provide a queuing concept for scheduling application programs, a message queue function was created.
+- A message queue function was created to maintain the integrity of data communication messages and provide a queuing concept for scheduling application programs.
 ICS/DL/I evolved to become the transaction manager function of IMS.

 IMS technological innovations.

-Today, over 90 percent of the top worldwide companies in the areas of manufacturing, finance, banking, retailing, aerospace, communications, government, insurance, high technology, and health care use IMS (usually in addition to a relational data base) to run their daily operations.
+Today, over 90 percent of the top worldwide companies in manufacturing, finance, banking, retailing, aerospace, communications, government, insurance, high technology, and health care use IMS (usually in addition to a relational database) to run their daily operations.

 IMS is usually preferred over a relational alternative when throughput requirements or transaction rates are very high.
-The attached document contain overview of IMS database.
+The attached document contains an overview of the IMS database.